HMS Matapan: Service as Sonar Trials Ship 1973–1977

 Upon completion of her sea trials, Matapan entered active service for the very first time, commissioned on 2 February 1973, joining the Admiralty Underwater Weapons Establishment (AUWE), based in Portland.
-Her trials were conducted initially in British coastal waters, where the sonar operators found that their new equipment was very loud and required the use of ear defenders.
+Her trials were conducted initially in British coastal waters, where the trials and testing operators found that their new equipment was very loud and required the use of ear defenders forward and below the waterline.The sonar was not allowed to be operated within 15 miles of the coast, whilst her raised height, deep draught and slab sides meant she proved difficult to manoeuvre below 5 knots in any wind.
+Despite adding almost 1400 tons to her weight and with her additional draught, on full power trials across a measured mile in late 1975 she still achieved 31.5 knots.